-Clinical Resource
+Professional Resource

 Scapegoat Identification Protocol

-Family scapegoating is one of the most under-recognized dynamics in clinical practice.
+Family scapegoating is one of the most under-recognized dynamics in professional practice.
 Clients present with depression, anxiety, relationship difficulties, and chronic self-doubt, often without understanding that these symptoms stem from a specific role they were assigned within their family system.
 This protocol provides clinicians with a structured approach to identifying scapegoated individuals.

 Understanding the Scapegoat Role